 Students should feel free speak to the front desk staff, Academic Coordinator, Manager, or Director to discuss any concerns.
-If after discussing his/her complaint with the appropriate staff member, the student still feels the complaint has not been resolved, he/she may follow the procedure listed below:
+If after discussing their complaint with the appropriate staff member, the student still feels the complaint has not been resolved, they may follow the procedure listed below:

-- 1. Complete a Student Complaint form which can be obtained from the front desk in the Midtown, Manhattan Uptown, or Jackson Heights branch, and include documentation, such as a written description of complaint, and present it to the Academic staff member in charge. - 2.
-The Academic Staff Member will consult with the Director of Faculty or the Executive Director. - 3.
-Upon receipt of the student complaint form and documentation, the aforementioned Management Team will investigate the complaint. - 4.
-A complaint may also be emailed. - 5.
-The Executive Director will confer with the key staff involved and provide the student with a resolution to the complaint.
+1. Complete a Student Complaint form which can be obtained from the front desk and include documentation, such as a written description of complaint, and present it to the Academic staff member in charge.

+2. The Academic Staff Member will consult with the Director of Faculty or the Executive Director.

+3. Upon receipt of the student complaint form and documentation, the aforementioned Management Team will investigate the complaint.

+4. A complaint may also be emailed.

+5. The Executive Director will confer with the key staff involved and provide the student with a resolution to the complaint.